traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

     app: whoami
 ```

-Traefik is an ingress controller.
-An ingress controller is a software that understands Ingress resources and adapts to them.
 Thanks to the Kubernetes API, Traefik is notified when an Ingress resource is created, updated or deleted.
 It makes the process very dynamic.
 The ingresses are, in a way,
 the [dynamic configuration](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) for Traefik.